maharshi027/Dream-Girl-Foundation/README.md

 **Cannot login / "Invalid credentials" error**:

-- Verify admin password in `.env` file: `ADMIN_PASSWORD=&Harsh@2511`
+- Verify admin password in `.env`
-- Check backend server is running on port 5000
+- Check backend server is running on port XXXX
 - Verify request is going to `/api/auth/login` endpoint

 **401 Unauthorized on API calls**:

 - Check if access token exists: Open browser DevTools → Application → localStorage
-- Verify token is in valid JWT format (starts with `eyJ`)
+- Verify token is in valid JWT format
-- If expired (after 15m), refresh token should auto-refresh
+- If expired , refresh token should auto-refresh
 - Check JWT secrets are configured in `.env`

 **Token refresh not working**: